pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 Here are some ideas on how you could make this game more fun:

 * Add a pause between one apple being caught / missed and the next one appearing.
-Use the help sidebar to find the Pytch version of Scratch’s `wait () seconds` block.
+Use the Scratch/Python help to find the Pytch version of Scratch’s `wait () seconds` block.
 (Hint: just before doing `pytch.broadcast_and_wait("drop-apple")` is a good place to pause.)